muziejus/wandering-rocks/markdown/help.md

 **Clicking** on a dot or a place in the text will pause the animation and reset it from that point.
 The dots are petulant, however.
 Once they’re not the center of attention, they no longer respond to clicks.
 The text is always more forgiving.
-Of course, hitting the back button can revive dots that have already faded away.
+Of course, hitting the step-back button can revive dots that have already faded away.

 ### And the timeline-looking thing?